Skip to content

 If you’re reading this article, you’ve probably got a flight coming up with a layover, and you’re likely asking yourself: do I need to go through customs for a connecting flight?

 Whether you have to go through customs will depend on where you travel from and your destination country.
-As you can imagine, this requires a little more explaining.
+As you can imagine, this needs more explaining.

-Read on for a comprehensive overview of what the customs process involves, when you’ll need to go through customs for a connecting flight and what layovers entail.
+Read on for a comprehensive overview of what the customs process involves, when you’ll need to go through customs and what layovers entail.

 Do I have to go through customs for a connecting flight?